 What Is a Martingale?

-A martingale is any device that is designed to prevent excessive raising of a horse's head when being ridden.
-Its purpose is to prevent a horse from lifting its head and neck so high it strikes the rider in the face.
+A martingale is any device that is designed to prevent the excessive raising of a horse's head when being ridden.
+Its purpose is to prevent a horse from lifting its head and neck so high that it strikes the rider in the face.

 This is relatively unusual, but some horses, especially when excited, will throw their heads up so high that they risk causing injury to the rider—I know somebody who broke her nose that way.

 There are several different kinds of martingale, which are used in varying situations.
 In general, martingales should be used as a short-term measure, or only in circumstances when the horse particularly needs them.